pascalhenrich/kit_programmieren_ws18_19/README.md

 Questions?
 Feel free to write me a message if something doesn't work or some test are wrong!

-Warning: Validity of this tests are not guaranteed!
+Warning: Validity of this tests is not guaranteed!